 - Spinal cord stimulation – An implanted device applies mild electric pulses to nerves, blocking pain signals before they reach the brain.

 How Do I Prevent Sciatica?

-There is no magic formula or miracle cure that guarantees you won’t get sciatica.
-But there are several strategies that can help you keep it at arm’s length.
+There is no magic formula or miracle cure that guarantees you won’t get sciatica, but there are several strategies that can go along way toward keeping it at bay.